 Often the hardest part of the research process is getting started.
 Below are some quick tips to help you out.

-To find out what other people have discovered and how they did it you'll have to become a skilled searcher.
+Find out what other people have discovered and how they did it.

 Definition: An eye-witness account - i.e. results are reported for the first time by the authors/researchers.

 Types: research articles, conference papers, lab notebooks, proceedings, technical reports, theses and studies.

 Definition: A second-hand report - i.e. results are summarized, interpreted, or commented upon by others who were not witnesses or participants.